-Communication Norms are about what CIS users expect of one another for effective, efficient, safe and respectful information sharing within and between groups.
+Communication norms are about what CIS users expect of one another for effective, efficient, safe and respectful information sharing within and between groups.

-All clinicians should familiarize themselves with the Connect Care Communication Norms, then gather in their clinical groups, learn the basics, discuss norms and derive a group “Communications Pact” to guide clinical communication behaviours in their area.
+All clinicians should familiarize themselves with the Connect Care communication norms, then gather in their clinical groups, learn the basics, discuss norms and derive a group “Communications Pact” to guide clinical communication behaviours in their area.

-Different communication tools support different needs.
+Different communication tools support different needs:

-Messaging Tools allow information to be sent directly to specific individuals or groups via desktop or mobile devices.
+Secure Chat - Allow information to be sent directly to specific individuals or groups via desktop or mobile devices.

 Communication tools are described, with tips for best use, in the Communications section of this Manual.